Refinitiv/Real-Time-SDK/Java/Eta/README.md

 ETA Java contains open source components.
 The transport, decoder, encoder, and cache components are open source.
 This repository depends on the `Elektron-SDK-BinaryPack` (http://www.github.com/thomsonreuters/Elektron-SDK-BinaryPack) repository and pulls ETA dependent libraries from that location.
-This repository uses submodules for this cross-dependency, so users should add the `--recursive` option to their git clone command.
-In addition, any classpaths should be updated to also include jars from the submodule library location, which will be your clone location followed by `Elektron-SDK-BinaryPack/Java/Eta/Libs`

 # Building the Transport API

 This section assumes that the reader has obtained the source from this repository.
-It will contain all of the required source to the Transport API Reactor, its dependencies, and the ETA stub libraries.
+It will contain all of the required source to build the Transport API.
 It also includes source code for all example applications, performance measurement applications, and training suite applications to help users understand how to develop to this API.

-####1) Build the Transport API
+#### Build the Transport API

-**Using Apache Ant**:
+**Using Gradle**:

-Ant can be downloaded from http://ant.apache.org
+Gradle can be downloaded from https://gradle.org

-Navigate to `Eta/Source`
--	Run `ant all` to build the ETA SOurce code, the Reactor and its dependencies.
-This will build the libraries in the `Libs` location.
--	Run `ant build-stubs` to build only the Stub libraries.
-This will build to a `bin` location.

-####2) Build the Transport API Examples

-Navigate to `Eta/Applications`, locate the example or performance tool you would like to build.
-The Example applications are located in `Eta/Applications/Examples` The Performance Tools are located in `Eta/Applications/PerfTools`
--	Run `ant` to build all examples/performance tools or select the target from inside the build.xml file to built a specific example or performance tool.

-####3) Run the ETA Examples

-Run the application from the command line using the appropriate execution commands.
-Most applications have a help menu that can be viewed with a -? option.

-**NOTE** If you have built using the 'stub' libraries, the examples run but fail.
+Navigate to `Elektron-SDK/Java` and issue the appropriate Gradle command as follows:

+	Windows: gradlew.bat jar
+	Linux: ./gradlew jar

+	This command builds the jar files.

+#### Running examples

+To run an example, issue the appropriate command as follows:

+	Windows: gradlew.bat runExampleName [-PcommandLineArgs="arguments"]
+	Linux: ./gradlew runExampleName [-PcommandLineArgs="arguments"]
+	(where runExampleName is the name of the example to run and arguments are the example arguments)

+Issue the following command to get a list of all example names.

+	Windows: gradlew.bat tasks --all
+	Linux: ./gradlew tasks --all

+ETA example, the following command runs the VAConsumer example.

+	Windows: gradlew.bat runVaConsumer -PcommandLineArgs="-c localhost:14002 DIRECT_FEED mp:TRI"
+	Linux: ./gradlew runVaConsumer -PcommandLineArgs="-c localhost:14002 DIRECT_FEED mp:TRI"

 ####Supported Platforms
 ETA Java can be used with a J2SE7 or J2SE8 compilant JVM.